mickem/nscp-docs/reference/client/NRPEClient.rst

 .. default-domain:: nscp

 .. module:: NRPEClient
-    :synopsis: NRPE client can be used both from command line and from queries to check remote systes via NRPE
+    :synopsis: NRPE client can be used both from command line and from queries to check remote systes via NRPE as well as configure the NRPE server

 ===================================
 :module:`NRPEClient` --- NRPEClient
 ===================================
-NRPE client can be used both from command line and from queries to check remote systes via NRPE
+NRPE client can be used both from command line and from queries to check remote systes via NRPE as well as configure the NRPE server

 **Queries (Overview)**: